Skip to main content

 Social Media Facilitates a Relationship through Greater Engagement

 Social media has allowed public relations agencies to establish a more intimate relationship with the public on behalf of the brands we represent.
 In the past, it was often a one-way street, with companies disseminating information and no means for the public to easily respond.
 Through social media, customers are able to interact with content and give real-time feedback through likes, comments and shares.
 These responses also help brands establish the effectiveness of their materials and how well they resonate with the audience.
 Since social media encourages consumer engagement, these platforms support customer feedback, good and bad – and allow brands the opportunity to respond just as easily.
+Responding to significant and thoughtful comments can create deeper respect for your company’s image, and adds a human touch to your brand’s image with social media users.

 The Rise of Social Media Has Led to a 24/7 News Cycle

 In an instant, PR professionals are easily able to create and amplify messages.
-Brands are now able to deliver news at any time and be confident that their message will reach consumers, who are always online or active on social.
+Brands are now able to deliver news at any time during a PR campaign, and be confident that their message will reach consumers, who are always online or active on social.
 While these characteristics make it a great tool for communicating, it also means the lifespan of stories has become significantly shorter.
 The social media sphere is overwhelmingly congested with the continuous stream of new information.
 Followers are constantly scrolling through new content, listening and responding to the latest update.
 Therefore, journalists and PR professionals need to keep up.
 The instantaneous flow of news and content can be beneficial, but of course, that means bad news can travel just as fast.
 The rapid spread of a customer complaint or misstep can be difficult to control and contain, so it is necessary to be proactive and vigilant.
 That being said, when negativity public comments arise, companies also have the change to address the issue and react promptly through social outreach.

 PR & Social Media Strategy